 The fair value of infrastructure investments is unavoidably subjective.
 The valuations are based on forward-looking estimates and judgments involving many factors.
 Unquoted private equity assets are valued by the investment managers in accordance with industry standards.
-There is a risk that these investments, totalling £30.047m may be under or overstated in the accounts.
-Management have made a judgement to value these assets at level 3.
+There is a risk that these investments, totalling £27.455m (£30.047m: 2019/20) may be under or overstated in the accounts.
+Note 16 provides the sensitivity analysis of the investment risk.
+Management have made a judgement to classify these assets at level 3.